dejavu1987/FreeTouchDeck/README.md

           |  |  |  |- sleep.bmp
           |  |  |  |- wifi.bmp

+## Planned features

+- Optimize icon rendering by using 16-bit directly or using lower bpp bmp files to save storage as well as improve performance.
+- Enable configurable / variable grid size
+- Configurable per button background colour / foreground colour
+- Add an issue if you want to see a new feature

 Beyond this is the original README from Dustin Watt's repo

 For interfacing with Windows/macOS/Linux using an ESP32, a touchscreen and BLE.